xzxpurple2017/redfish/README.md

 scripts and files to create a ready-made VM for your testing.
 Just make sure that you have the following on your computer.
 * [Vagrant](https://www.vagrantup.com/downloads.html) - Also, install the plugin: `vagrant plugin install vagrant-vbguest`
-* [Virtualbox](https://www.virtualbox.org/wiki/Downloads) - I recommend downloading and install the extension pack
+* [Virtualbox](https://www.virtualbox.org/wiki/Downloads) - I recommend downloading and installing the extension pack too
 * [Working internet connection](https://en.wikipedia.org/wiki/Internet) - You will need this to download Redfish packages

-Once you are ready, navigate into the directory with the vagrant file.
+First, git clone this repository.
+Then, navigate into the directory with the vagrant file.
 ```cd redfish/vagrant/ubuntu_16.04_redfish/```

 Now, bring the VM up: